AI dental receptionist · Australia & NZ

 • Booking written back to the chart with appointment type (exam · scale & clean · check-up & clean · emergency · cosmetic consult), duration and practitioner.

-• Pain / urgent symptom keyword bank routes to the on-call dentist line within 10 seconds — no callback queue.
+• Pain / urgent symptom keyword bank routes to the on-call dentist line quickly, per your configured escalation threshold — no callback queue.

 • Outbound recall mode: same agent runs 6-monthly and 12-monthly recall campaigns inside the same conversational stack.